Hexecoder/Merts-Manual/EN/System/System.md

 it has seperated nic card.

-we can seperate the storage unit
+we can seperate the storage unit.

 ### Proxmox